 When it’s right, the painting is not limited to itself.
 It’s a very special condition when art transcends from blobs of paint into being something else.
 I’m interested in that.

-At my art talk, the Alberta Society of Artists gallery.
+At Debra’s art talk for the Alberta Society of Artists gallery.
 Talking tondos!